Retiring to Fuerteventura – How We Did It

 Packing up our life

 A large removal lorry arrived at 7am, with two strong guys, who started loading up just as it started snowing.
 The UK weather was having its last laugh!
-Eventually everything was loaded and off it went to be packed into a shipping container.
+Eventually, everything was loaded, and off it went to be packed into a shipping container.
+We used a British-owned company that specialised in removals to Fuerteventura called Woodside Cargo based on the island.

 We cleaned through the house and dropped the keys off at the estate agents.
 Then we were off to a hotel near Bristol airport for two nights before our flight.
-As we had sold our cars I had hired one locally but with a drop-off at Bristol airport.
+As we had sold our cars, I hired one locally but with a drop-off at Bristol airport.

 Expats in Spain - Retirement in the sun